We have a Governing Body who take an active interest in the life of our school and visit us regularly.

-Abigail has been a teacher for 14 years and is Deputy Head as well as Inclusion Manager at Ronald Ross.
+Abby was appointed Head Teacher in 2017.
+She has been a teacher for 14 years and was most recently Deputy Head as well as Inclusion Manager at Ronald Ross.

 Sarah has 20 years of employment history which comprises client liaison, administration and management roles.
 She has regularly offered practical assistance in school events.
 She fully supports Ronald Ross pupils and staff through the Greenmead School collaboration and looks forward to experiencing the transition.
 Sarah has three children, two of which attend Ronald Ross and she is passionate about sharing their education journey and progress.
 She is enthusiastic to work with the school, for the benefit of Ronald Ross children.

 Sadia has 3 boys attending Ronald Ross.
 She studied Business and previously worked as a administrator.

 The parent governor role is new to Sadia, and she is looking forward to the challenges ahead, learning more about school and being part of the school.
 She is passionate about the well being , happiness and education of all the children and looks forward to supporting both them and their parents as a parent governor.